VikasVMani/pli/pli.md

     DECLARE arr(10) FIXED BINARY(31);

-instruction:  Declare a structure with integer and character fields
+instruction:  Declare a structure with integer and character fields in PL/1.

 input: